decaluwe/EchemSystemsEngineering/_sources/intro.md

 ## Suggesting Improvements
 Finally, this text exists as a repository on [GitHub](https://github.com).
 Clicking the  {fab}`github` button at the top of the page will present an option to visit the code repository.
-The button also presents an `open issue` option, where any questions, concerns, or suggestions can be submitted to help improve this book for future readers.
+The button also presents an `open issue` option, where one can submit any questions, concerns, or suggestions to help improve this book for future readers.